 Clean drinking water

 We extract water from milk to produce our milk powders.
 Consumers then put water back into our products.
 But clean drinking water cannot be taken for granted in Africa, where many of our consumers live.
 That is why we finance drinking water projects in Africa, under the motto 'a litre for a litre'.
-In 2020 we want to produce one litre of clean water in markets with water scarcity in Africa for every litre of water that we extract from the milk for the African consumer market.
-Our partner Made Blue ensures that the agreed litres that Vreugdenhil evaporates are entirely and measurably matched in making the same quantity of drinking water available in developing countries.
+Our partner Made Blue ensures that the agreed litres that Vreugdenhil evaporates are completely and measurably matched, making the same quantity of drinking water available in developing countries.

 Well in Ethiopia

-We are financing a well in the Ethiopian village of Guramba Bata.
-The well is approximately 130 metres deep and gives some 4000 residents access to clean drinking water on an ongoing basis for at least 20 years.
+We have financed a well in the Ethiopian village of Guramba Bata since 2015.
+It is approximately 130 metres deep and gives some 4,000 residents access to clean drinking water on an ongoing basis for at least 20 years.
 Over the next 20 years (the technical life of infrastructure), we will produce at least 525 million litres of clean drinking water.
 The water is led to four consumption points, among which a school and a health centre.
 A group of people have been trained to maintain the drinking water infrastructure.
 Coaches have also been trained to encourage people to change their hygiene behaviour.
-In 2018, we will launch a new clean drinking water project in another region in Africa.
+We are working to develop e new project in Africa that will allow us to keep mirroring our litres.

 Other projects in developing countries